 The prison service implements measures to fight illiteracy

-The administration does not establish a program to address illiteracy.
-However, all prisoners are accompanied in order to define their difficulties and needs.
-This assessment might indicate that an inmate is required to attend specifics courses.
+The administration does not have a programme to combat illiteracy.
+However, all inmates are assisted in order to identify their difficulties and needs.
+These evaluations could lead to the inmate being required to take certain courses.

 Prisoners are allowed to pass diplomas and entry examinations